Lattice dynamics and structural phase stability of group-IV elemental solids with the r$^2$SCAN functional: Numerical setup and basis-set convergence

 Table~\ref{tab:pseudopotentials} lists the PBE PAW pseudopotentials employed in this work.
 By construction, these pseudopotentials ensure broad transferability, which is particularly important when PBE pseudopotentials are used in combination with meta-GGA functionals.
 The shorthands \_GW and \_h indicate accurate treatment of high-energy states.
 The shorthand \_sv indicates that the semicore shell is explicitly treated as valence. \\ As discussed in Sec.\@~\ref{sec:Methodology} in the main text, we compare two different numerical setups.
-Setup A in Table~\ref{tab:numerical setup} represents a straightforward way to reach basis set convergence in \texttt{VASP}.
-Specifically, setup A uses a single grid strategy (\texttt{PREC=Accurate}), where the plane-wave basis set cutoff is determined by a single plane-wave cutoff (\texttt{ENCUT}).
-Further, calculations of phonons and elastic constants use the default step size for the final displacements (\texttt{POTIM} = 0.015~\AA).
+Setup A in Table~\ref{tab:numerical setup} represents a straightforward way to reach basis-set convergence in vasp.
+Specifically, setup A uses a single-grid strategy (PREC=Accurate), where the plane-wave basis-set cutoff is determined by a single plane-wave cutoff (ENCUT).
+Further, calculations of phonons and elastic constants use the default step size for the final displacements (POTIM = 0.015~\AA).
 In the following, we demonstrate that setup A is disadvantageous, in particular, for the meta-GGA functional SCAN.
 In contrast, satisfactory numerical accuracy can be achieved with setup B given in Table~\ref{tab:numerical setup}.
-Following \citet{Ning2022}, we employ a double-grid strategy (\texttt{PREC=High} in \texttt{VASP}), which uses a higher plane-wave cutoff for the PAW augmentation charges (\texttt{ENAUG} in \texttt{VASP}).
-Further, the finite displacement step (\texttt{POTIM}) is increased to 0.060~\AA.\\
+Following \citet{Ning2022}, we employ a double-grid strategy (PREC=High in vasp), which uses a higher plane-wave cutoff for the PAW augmentation charges (ENAUG in vasp).
+Further, the finite displacement step (POTIM) is increased to 0.060~\AA.
+Finally, for both setups, a stringent energy criterion of $10^{-8}$~eV is used as a break condition for the electronic self-consistency cycle (EDIFF in vasp).
+This ensures high numerical accuracy for the forces in finite difference calculations. \\